Group Classes

 Please note: This course has been designed for dogs who are comfortable around other dogs and people, if your dog is reactive, nervous, or does not like being around other dogs or people, please reach out to discuss other options.

-Raising The Bar: Strength & Control for Young Adults
+• Raising The Bar: Focus & Control for Growing Dogs

 $220 5 week course.

-This course is designed for dogs who have moved past adolescence and are stepping into adulthood.
-At this stage, your dog may be physically mature but still refining their manners, impulse control, and responsiveness.
+This course is for dogs ready to build on their existing skills, whether they’re nearing the end of adolescence or well into adulthood.
 Now is the perfect time to strengthen your foundation and take training to the next level.

 In this class, we focus on reinforcing reliability, improving self-control, and building clear communication between you and your dog.
 Through structured training, positive reinforcement, and homework, Trainer Tiff will help you refine your dog’s skills and boost their confidence.